-In cooling experiments, the qubit is initialized in the $\ket{e}$ state.
+In the ``cooling'' experiment, the qubit is initialized in the $\ket{e}$ state.
 Then the $\delta_{s, ge}$ pump is applied to the system with various pump strengths and pump durations, as shown in Fig.~\ref{fig:separateprocesses}(a).
-The measurement results of the cooling process are shown in Fig.~\ref{fig:separateprocesses}(d-f).
-For each panel from left to right, the transmon thermalizes to its equilibrium state faster as the pump strength increases ($\Gamma^{\text{p}}_{eg}/\Gamma^{\text{N}}_{eg} = 1.6,~3.9,~10.6$ respectively).
-In contrast to \cite{DrivenReset_Geerlings2012} where both the qubit and cavity are driven to force the qubit fully into the $\ket{g}$ state, our method allows us to determine the $\ket{g}$ probability and only requires one drive on the SNAIL-mon.
-Unlike the heating experiment, there is not a rise in the $\ket{f^+}$ state because we are actively pushing the qubit to the ground state and there is no parametric processes that can bring the transmon to the $\ket{f^+}$ state at a frequency near the $\delta_{s, ge}$ pump.
+As shown in Fig.~\ref{fig:separateprocesses}(c), the transmon thermalizes to its equilibrium state faster as the pump strength increases ($\Gamma^{\text{p}}_{eg}/\Gamma^{\text{N}}_{eg} = 1.6,~3.9,~10.6$, respectively).
+In contrast to~\cite{GEERLINGS_Demonstrating_2013} where both the qubit and the cavity are driven to force the qubit fully into the $\ket{g}$ state, our method allows us to determine the $\ket{g}$ probability and only requires one drive on the SNAIL.
+Unlike the heating experiment, there is no rise in the $\ket{f^+}$ state, because we are actively pushing the qubit to the ground state and there are no parametric processes that can bring the transmon to the $\ket{f^+}$ state at a frequency near the $\delta_{s, ge}$ pump.

-We have demonstrated our control over each single parametric process with the heating and cooling results by establishing the equilibrium states with different chemical potentials.
+The single pump experiments have demonstrated our control over each parametric process by establishing the equilibrium states with different effective temperatures.
 We note that the difference in the final distribution for different single pump strengths does not conflict with Eq.~\ref{Eq: CP rho} for the case with $g_{\Sigma} = 0$ or $g_{\delta} = 0$, as the qubit also directly couples to the environment weakly in practice.
-To extend the utility of our setup as a tunable photonic bath in a larger system, a demonstration of the full control over the transmon's thermalization process is necessary.
-That is, we need to be able to set both the final equilibrium state distribution as well as the thermalization rate.